rockallite/generator-django-webapp/app/templates/README.txt

   |
   \= <%= projectName %>
       |= spec    <-- Environment-specific Django settings and WSGI applications
-      |= common  <-- A special app which injects project-wise functionalities.
+      \= common  <-- A special app which injects project-wise functionalities.
 See below for details
-      \= utils   <-- Utilities modules written by you